Flat Earth is a Microcosm of Big Tech Futurism

 Lazy solutions

 People gravitate toward self-proclaimed geniuses because they offer an easy way out.
-If techno-wizards can come along and rectify all the woes of the world without the rest of us having to exert any effort or sacrifice in any way, is it any wonder why such people make billions of dollars duping investors and the public at large?
+If alleged techno-wizards can come along and rectify all the woes of the world without the rest of us having to exert any effort or sacrifice in any way, is it any wonder why such people make billions of dollars duping investors and the public at large?

 Far too many people are filled with hate because doing the right thing, and solving problems is hard.
 It requires collecting information, thinking about complex topics, and compromising on close-call issues.